The planning framework was thoughtful, and th...

 We really enjoyed our stay at Le Close du Fil Hotel.
 The rooms were spacious, clean, and genuinely comfortable, with plenty of room to settle in and relax.
 We especially liked the French colonial vibe—the décor is tasteful, cohesive, and gives the place real character without feeling heavy or overdone.
 Breakfast was good .
 There were choices available, and everything was freshly made, which made mornings easy and enjoyable.
 Overall, a comfortable and well-run hotel with charm, space, and a strong breakfast.
 A solid base for exploring Ninh Bình.

 The boat itself, Dora and all the other boats, stayed anchored most of the time, or moved very little.
 Practically everything—boarding at the port, excursions, and disembarkation—was done via small, simple shuttle boats.
 They were functional, not luxurious, and clearly built for logistics rather than comfort.
 In that sense, Dora operates more as a floating hotel than a true cruise ship.
 You eat on board, sleep on board, relax on deck, and enjoy the scenery from a fixed position in the bay.
 Explorations are done on a transporter boat. worth noting is that the sense of peace and quiet is not available .
 The Dora & Nearby boats run their engines frequently—even when anchored—and the smell of diesel and engine noise is quite unpleasant, which detracts from the otherwise serene setting.
 The staff deserves real credit.
 They were consistently friendly, attentive, and accommodating.
 Service felt warm and genuine.
 The food was good, well prepared and reliable, but not especially memorable or adventurous.
 The activities, while well organized, felt manufactured.
 They follow a polished script designed to move many guests efficiently through a curated version of the experience. it lacks authenticity, spontaneity or a sense of discovery.
 Stepping back, Ha Long Bay is undeniably beautiful.
 Still, after going through the full program, I’m left thinking that a well-planned day trip from Hanoi is probably sufficient to experience the bay’s essence.
 An overnight cruise adds comfort and atmosphere, but not necessarily deeper access or insight.
 In short: comfortable, pleasant, professionally run. but our goal is simply to understand and appreciate the bay, and we don’t need more than a day trip.
-But look for one the offers kayaking it was the highlight of our tripod
+But look for service the offers kayaking as it was the highlight of our trip on Hà Lin Bay

 The room at White Lotus Hue Hotel was comfortable for two people traveling with luggage, which immediately made the stay easier.
-There was enough space to move around without constantly negotiating bags, and the room felt practical and well set up.
+There was enough space to move around without constantly negotiating bags, and the room felt practical and wibell set up.
 Service was very good throughout—staff were attentive, friendly, and handled things efficiently.
 The central location is another strong point, making it easy to walk to key sights or get around Huế without much planning.
 Breakfast was the only minor downside.
-Although there was plenty of food and seating, the buffet area felt chaotic, with a lot of pushing and shoving that took away from what should have been a relaxed start to the day.
+Although there was plenty of excellent food and seating, the buffet area felt chaotic, with a lot of pushing and shoving (by the hotel guests) that took away from what should have been a relaxed start to the day.
 Overall, a solid and convenient hotel with good service and comfort, slightly let down by breakfast organization.

 Our stay at Lynnaya Urban River Resort was excellent from start to finish.
 We wished we coukd stay longer.
 The room was very comfortable and thoughtfully designed, with ample space for two people and their luggage—no feeling of being cramped or having to rearrange bags constantly.
 The room layout really works.
 The outdoor shower was a standout feature: well executed, private, and honestly a pleasure to use.
 It added character without sacrificing comfort.
 Service was top notch throughout the stay.
 Staff were attentive, warm, and genuinely focused on making things easy and pleasant, without ever feeling scripted or overbearing.
 Breakfast was another strong point, with good options and solid quality, making mornings relaxed and unrushed.
 Overall, this is a fantastic hotel—comfortable, well designed, and very well run.
 A great base in Siem Reap and an easy place to recommend.